-Kenyan children complete treatment thanks to special parent education
+Kenyan children complete treatment thanks to special parental education program

 Thanks to a special parent education program in our partner hospital MTRH in Kenya, the percentage of children with cancer who abandon treatment prematurely has dropped drastically from 54% to just 2%.
 This is evident from research by two Kenyan PhD students; pediatrician Gilbert Olbara and microbiologist Sandra Langat.
-Together with experts of our Western partners, they set up this parental education program at the Moi Teaching and Referral Hospital in Kenya, one of our Outreach twinning partners.
+Together with our experts at the Princess Máxima Center, they set up this parental education program at the Moi Teaching and Referral Hospital in Kenya, one of our Outreach twinning partners.

 As many as 54% of children with cancer at the Moi Teaching and Referral Hospital in Kenya did not complete their treatment.
 The premature abandonment of the required therapy was the main reason for treatment failure.
 The parents did not understand the usefulness and necessity of completing the often expensive therapy.
 They were insufficiently informed by the medical staff that if they stopped treatment prematurely, the cancer was not sufficiently controlled and their children would still die.